 Our business may be affected by changes in the economy generally, including any resulting effect on spending by our business and consumer users.
 Some of our users may view a subscription to our platform as a discretionary purchase, and our paying users may reduce their discretionary spending on our platform during an economic downturn.
 If an economic downturn were to occur, we may experience such a reduction in the future, especially in the event of a prolonged recessionary period.
+For example, the ongoing COVID-19 pandemic and efforts to control such pandemic have resulted in economic uncertainty worldwide and may cause an economic recession in the United States and elsewhere, which could cause current and prospective paying users to delay, decrease, or cancel purchases of our products and services, or delay or default on their payment obligations.
 As a result, our business, results of operations, and financial condition may be significantly affected by changes in the economy generally.